City of Yakima

 Yakima Air Terminal - McAllister Field

-This rehabilitation project included resurfacing and widening the entire length of Alpha Taxiway, as well as connectors A1-A5, and portions of Charlie and Bravo Taxiways.
+This rehabilitation project included resurfacing and widening the entire length of Alpha Taxiway (7,604 feet), as well as connectors A1-A5 and portions of Charlie and Bravo Taxiways.
 Other improvements were made to pavement areas and shoulders, including new Taxiway Design Group (TDG) 5 fillets and reconstruction of airfield pavement north of Alpha Taxiway extending to the non-movement boundary line.
 Existing Medium Intensity Taxiway Lights were replaced with new LED taxiway lights, including new conduit, fixtures, and regulator.
-All Type 1 Taxiway and Runway signs were replaced with Type 3 signs to improve visibility for aircraft, and work also included enhanced markings.
+All Type 1 Taxiway and Runway signs were replaced with Type 3 signs, in combination with enhanced markings, to improve visibility.

 HLA provided assistance in acquiring funding, preparation of grant applications, FAA coordination, design, contract documents, cost estimates, construction observation and administration, and funding management.